IMERSS/imerss-bioinfo/README.md

-This repository houses the working data of the [IMERSS](https://imerss.org/) [biodiversity informatics working group](https://imerss.org/2019/01/01/biodiversity-informatics-working-group/) together with algorithms for transforming, reconciling and projecting observation and checklist data into formats suitable for publication, submission to global authorities such as GBIF, as well as map-based and graphical visualisations.
+This repository houses the working data of the [IMERSS](https://imerss.org/) [biodiversity informatics working group](https://imerss.org/2019/01/01/biodiversity-informatics-working-group/) together with algorithms for transforming, reconciling and projecting observation and checklist data into formats suitable for publication, submission to global authorities such as [GBIF](https://www.gbif.org/), as well as map-based and graphical visualisations.

+# Mini-portal

+A [mini-portal](https://imerss.github.io/imerss-bioinfo/) presenting a showcase of the latest versions of all of IMERSS' user-facing visualisations is available in [GitHub Pages](https://imerss.github.io/imerss-bioinfo/).

 # Data Archive